Washington State's Initiative 502

 Washington Initiative 502 was passed in November of 2012.
 It licenses and regulates marijuana production, distribution, and possession for persons over the age of 21; removes state-law criminal and civil penalties for specified activities; taxes marijuana sales; and earmarks marijuana-related revenues.

-The following resources provide background information about I-502 and some of its key features.
+The following resources provide background information about I-502 and its implementation in Washington.

 Campus and Workplace Policies